HeinoPortfolio/Java/Appointment Application/Readme.md

 ***
 <p>This README file shows the general structure of the Inventory Folder.
 Below you will find a general listing of the contents of the each folder in the project.
 </p>
-<b>Note:The application will not run without the user name and passwrod for the database.
+<b>Note: The application will not run without the user name and passwrod for the database.
 These can be furnished upon request.</b>

 1. ### Models Folder -
  * This will contain code for classes that were used to model the data for the application.